mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/mosquitto/README.md

 docker ps -a
 ```

-On successful completion move the setting up the next container [./greengrass](./greengrass/)
+On successful completion move the setting up to the next container [./greengrass](../greengrass/)